lizkrznarich/gdi-python-2/class11/django-tutorial.md

         'DIRS': [os.path.join(BASE_DIR, 'django_project', 'templates')],

 ![](../images/django-settings-dirs.png)

+# Create homepage view & configure URL

+In this section, we'll create a new view that points to the homepage template, and then configure a URL to point to the view.

 7. Create a new file inside **django_project** named **views.py** and paste the code below to create a new view that directs to our index.html template.